-(Thousands of Dollars)
+Γ) (Thousands of Dollars)

-December 31,

-2019 2018
+Deceml 2019 oe r 2018

 Utility Plant Related \$ 50,608 \$ 44,777

 Customer Advances (3,661) (3,702)

 Employee Benefits 6,543 5,490

 Investment Tax Credits (ITC) 519 596

 Other 399 109

-Total Deferred Tax Liability and ITC \$ 54,408 47,270
+Total Deferred Tax Liability and ITC \$ 54,408 \$ 47,270

 As part of its 2014 Federal income tax return, the Company adopted the final IRS tangible property regulations and changed its accounting method for the tax treatment of expenditures that qualified as deductible repairs.
 The adoption resulted in a net reduction of \$17.6 million in taxes previously remitted to the IRS, for which the Company has already sought and received the tax refunds.
 A reserve provision against refunded taxes of \$2.3 million was recorded in 2015 at the time of filing its change in accounting method based on a possible challenge by the IRS during an audit examination.
 The Company's 2014 federal income tax return was subsequently selected for examination by the IRS.
-In 2018, the Company increased its income tax reserve provision to \$4.1 million.
-During the first quarter of 2019, the Company agreed to certain modifications of its accounting method for expenditures that qualify as deductible repairs and the IRS concluded its audit of the Company's 2014 federal income tax return.
-The modifications also impacted the Company's filed 2015, 2016 and 2017 federal income tax returns.
+In 2018, the Company agreed to certain modifications of its accounting method for expenditures that qualify as deductible repairs and the IRS concluded its audit of the Company's 2014 federal income tax return.
+The modifications also impacted the Company is filed 2015, 2016 and 2017 federal income tax returns.
 In March 2019 and June 2019, the Company paid \$0.8 million in income taxes and \$0.1 million in interest, respectively, in connection with the conclusion and closing of the 2014 and 2015 tax return audits.
-In October 2019, the Company paid \$1.9 million in income taxes in connection with the conclusion and closing of the 2016 and 2017 tax return audits.
+In October 2019, the Company paid \$1.9 million in income taxes and \$0.1 million in income tax reserve provision and closing of the 2016 and 2017 tax return audits.
 As of December 31, 2019, the Company has reduced its income tax reserve provision and interest expense liability to \$0.5 million and \$0.1 million, respectively.